Reflections on Watching Vaxxed

 As a woman long past the time of needing such considerations, it actually seemed a bit uninteresting.

 However, I quickly learned that this semicircle of women, some of whom preferred not to have their names noted so as not to appear as “anti vaxxers,” were involved in a line of questioning which seems to make people in high places uncomfortable.

 The women were discussing “VaxXed: From Cover-up to Catastrophe,” a documentary film produced by Emmy-award-winning television journalist Del Bigtree and directed by British gastroenterologist Andrew Wakefield.
 We had just finished watching Vaxxed.

 The film is now on its way to Portland after an extended schedule in Ashland.

 “Vaxxed” looks at the Measles, Mumps, Rubella vaccine administered to children less than two years old and its possible links to profound health impacts including autism.

 It suggests that either giving the vaccines separately or at an older age (after age three) would be safer.

-It goes one step further with the recorded statements of a senior scientist who still works for the Centers for Disease Control and Preventions, Dr. William Thompson, Ph.D., who still works for the CDC.
+It goes one step further with the recorded statements of a senior scientist.
+Dr. William Thompson, Ph.D., who still works for the CDC.

 In these recordings Thompson explains that he and his colleagues deliberately manipulated the tests which cleared the MMR and its timetable of a causatory role in autism.
-Brian Hooker, Ph.D., the researcher and autism father whom William Thompson contacted, says in the film that Thompson wants Congress to depose him, which has yet to happen.
+Brian Hooker, Ph.D., the researcher and autism father whom William Thompson contacted, says in the film that Thompson wants Congress to depose him.
+This has yet to happen.

 Yet it does.